daniel-miller/api-generator/README.md

 I use this query to identify API endpoint specifications for which there is no corresponding database table.
 These represent "broken" endpoints.

 ```
+select e.DatabaseSchema
+     , e.DatabaseObject
-select * from databases.TApiEndpoint as e where not exists
+from databases.TApiEndpoint as e
+where not exists (
+                     select *
-(select * from INFORMATION_SCHEMA.TABLES as t
+                     from INFORMATION_SCHEMA.TABLES as t
- where TABLE_SCHEMA = e.DatabaseSchema and t.TABLE_NAME = e.DatabaseTable)
+                     where TABLE_SCHEMA = e.DatabaseSchema
+                           and t.TABLE_NAME = e.DatabaseObject
+                 )
+order by e.DatabaseSchema
+       , e.DatabaseObject
 ```

 ### Entity Framework 6

-You can generate an entity class for Entity Framework 6 (in a .NET Framework 4.8 library) using the text template `Persistence/EF6/Entity.tt`.
-Here are the steps:
+You can generate an entity class for Entity Framework 6 (in a .NET Framework 4.8 library) using the text template `Service/EF6/Entity.tt`.

-1. In the `Settings.json` file, update the settings with your database name.
-2. In the `Entity.tt` file, update the DatabaseSchema and DatabaseTable variables.
-3. Click Save and the generated class is output to `Entity.txt`.